jeromerobert/jazz/Readme.txt

-This is the Jazz README file for Jazz Version 1.2
+This is the Jazz README file for Jazz

 INTRODUCTION

 Welcome to Jazz!
-We have just released Jazz version 1.2, a revolutionary way to create robust, full-featured graphical applications in Java, with striking features such as zooming and multiple representation.
+Jazz is a revolutionary  way to create robust, full-featured graphical applications in Java, with  striking features such as zooming and multiple representation.
 Jazz is an extensive toolkit based on the Java2D API.

 REQUIRMENTS